 DPI is a key driver of the aforementioned transformation, creating a foundation, interoperable, and scalable approach in driving financial inclusion, digital adoption, and fintech growth.
-DPI is built on three layers, namely digital identity, payments and data layers:
+DPI is built on three layers:

 - i.
-Digital Identity Layer - this layer is built using Aadhaar.
-Aadhaar is a 12-digit individual ID number issued by the Unified Identification Authority of India, and is designed to identify all India's residents using only basic biometric data (fingerprints and iris scans)3.
-The journey toward building Aadhaar infrastructure began in 2009, when the Government of India decided to establish the national digital identity.
-At the time, nearly 40 percent of Indians did not possess a birth certificate.
-Many relied on school certificates as proof of age.
-However, for those who never attended school, proving their identity was a major challenge.
-By 2024, the system had issued 1.4 billion IDs, covering 97 percent of the population.
-It supports 90 million daily authentications, enabling seamless access to banking, subsidies, and services.
-The systems has also facilitated 22.68 billion e-KYC transactions, significantly reducing onboarding costs including those of the telecom companies in SM card issuance, with one of telecom companies managing to issue 100 million SIM cards to its subscribers in less than four months.
-The availability of digital identity has also helped to remove duplicate accounts and ghost beneficiaries in the direct benefit transfers (DBT) programme, thus ensuring efficient and transparent welfare distribution. - ii.
-Payments Layer India has robust digital payments ecosystem, with a Unified Payments Interface (UPI), which enables instant and interoperable payments-facilitating cost-effective transactions for everyone.
-A total of 652 banks operate through the UPI.
-Notably, the Aadhaar-enabled Payments System (AEPS) processed 5.53 billion transactions in the 2023-24 fiscal year, enhancing rural access via micro-ATMs. - iii.
-Data Layer A framework for data empowerment and consent drives access.
+Digital Identity Layer Aadhaar, India's national digital identity system, introduced in 2010.
+Every citizen has a unique, verifiable ID to establish trust and authenticity.
+Anchored by Aadhaar, the system has issued 1.39 billion IDs, covering 97 percent of the population.
+The system supports 90 million daily authentications, enabling seamless access to banking, subsidies, and services.
+It has facilitated 22.68 billion e-KYC transactions, significantly reducing onboarding costs-for instance, allowing a telecom company to issue 100 million SIM cards in 100 days. - ii.
+Payments Layer A robust digital payments ecosystem, including UPI.
+This is an instant and interoperable system that facilitates cost-effective transactions for everyone.
+The payments layer integrates 652 banks with the Unified Payments Interface (UPI), offering instant, interoperable, and cost-effective transactions, while the Aadhaar-enabled Payments System (AEPS) processed 5.53 billion transactions in the 2023-24 fiscal year, enhancing rural access via micro-ATMs. - iii.
+Data Layer A framework for data empowerment and consent-driven access.
 Individuals have control over their data, deciding how and when to share it.
-The data layer, exemplified by DigiLocker, serves 491 million users who store 9.25 billion documents digitally, thus eliminating paperwork.
-The Account Aggregator framework has linked 128.2 million accounts and fulfilled 154 million consent requests, reflecting a 1,059 percent year-on-year growth.
+The data layer, exemplified by DigiLocker, serves 491 million users who store 9.25 billion documents digitally, eliminating paperwork.
+The Account Aggregator framework has linked 128.2 million accounts and fulfilled 154 million consent requests, reflecting a 1,059 percent year-on-year growth in consent requests.